butyi/gzml/README.md

 Therefore I decided to change quarz from 8MHz to 5.33MHz to have standard (9600) monitor baudrate.
 I haven't found 5.33MHz quarz only if I buy 1000 pieces. :)
 I could only buy 5.2MHz from Conrad, which is still inside the tolerance range.
-So, baud rate is fix 9600 and cannot be changed by parameter.
+So, baud rate is 9600 when PTB4=0 or 4800 when PTB4=1.
+Defauls baudrate is 9600.
-But you can change in source code (gzml.c).
+If you do not know state of PTB4, first use default 9600.
+If you got error message "Target echo failed, sent 0xFF, got 0xFE", try it with 4800.
 Do not forget, quarz change need to update PLL setup in system software too.

 ## Test